juliapartes/my_reads_project/README.md

 ## How to run

 * Please, download zip with all files to your computer;
+* Go to your terminal, change the folder to the project folder with 'cd' command;
-* Go to your terminal and install the components with 'npm install' command;
+* Install the components with 'npm install' command;
 * Launch application by typing the 'npm start' command to the terminal.

 ## Overview